pingshunhuangalex/ariang-for-chrome/README.md

 [![Aria2](https://img.shields.io/badge/Aria2-v1.35.0-lightgrey)](https://github.com/aria2/aria2) [![AriaNg Version](https://img.shields.io/badge/AriaNg-v1.2.2-blue)](https://github.com/mayswind/AriaNg) [![YAAW for Chrome Version](https://img.shields.io/badge/YAAW%20for%20Chrome-v0.2.3-orange)](https://github.com/acgotaku/YAAW-for-Chrome)

-A Chrome extension that bridges Aria2 and browser downloading experience with UI powered by AriaNg
+A Chrome extension that bridges [Aria2](https://github.com/aria2/aria2) and browser downloading experience with UI powered by [AriaNg](https://github.com/mayswind/AriaNg)

 While this project provides a user-friendly GUI that works seamlessly with the Chrome downloading experience, please note that all credits should go to the contributors from the original repositories.

-Apart from the features brought by the original program, this repository includes changes which glue those awesome tools together, [ensure it works in a chrome extension environment](https://github.com/mayswind/AriaNg/pull/189), improve the overall experience as a whole and ships it in a ready-to-use fashion for consumers who just want things to work without all the hassle.
+Apart from the features brought by the original program, this repository includes changes which glue those awesome tools together, [ensure it works in the Chrome extension environment](https://github.com/mayswind/AriaNg/pull/189), improve the overall experience as a whole and ships it in a ready-to-use fashion for consumers who just want things to work without all the hassle.

 Inherrited from its dependencies, this program comes with no warranty and you should use it at your own risk.